 More points — and the perks that come with them.
 The bonuses that come from using your credit card for everyday purchases are a great incentive, especially if you play to pay off your balance each month.
 For example, a card that is offering extra points for restaurants and grocery stores would offer a great opportunity to save money in those areas.
 The purchases you typically put on your debit card could work for you on those months, giving your budget some relief.

 Show us the money.
 Many cards offer the ability to accrue cash back from purchases, something that could come in especially handy during months where your budget is leaner.
 Whether it’s a cash back card or a flexible points card that offers cash back as an option, being able to use your card for things you need and get a little jingle to put back in the bank is pretty savvy spending.

 We hope we’ve given you some reasons to consider adding a credit card to your financial repertoire.
 When used in conjunction with a working budget, your trusty debit card, and a good understanding of your own spending habits, a credit card can be just what you need to make life a little easier.

-While we’re on the subject of rewards points, we want to let you know about our current offer: Open a new Rewards or Signature Rewards Visa credit card from UBT, and you’ll earn extra rewards for your first 90 days — including 2,500 bonus points‡ after your first purchase (that’s $25 cash back!), plus 3x points‡ on dining, 2x points‡ on groceries, and 1x points‡ on all other purchases.
+While we’re on the subject of rewards points, we want to let you know about our current offer: Open a new Rewards or Signature Rewards Visa credit card from UBT, and you’ll earn 5,000 bonus points (that’s $50 cash back!‡) when you make 10 transactions within 60 days of account opening.

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.